semmypurewal/BeginningJavaScript/functions/notes.md

 ### Overview

+In the previous section, I mentioned that programming is largely about storing and manipulating data.
+While variables are primarily related to _storing_ data, _functions_ are primarily about manipulating data.

-Sometimes we'll want to perform some operations over and over again, but we'll want to use different values for the operation.
+In the most basic scenario, we'll want to perform some operations over and over again, but we'll want to use different values for the operation.
 For example, suppose we wanted to write a program that calculated the price of many different items.

     var itemOnePrice = 4.99;
     var itemTwoPrice = 3.10;